reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,894|8,166|0.90|96.2%|3.8%|

 The Kappa value for this model was 0.90.
-This would indicate that there is a very good agreement of the results of the model.
+This would indicate that there is a perfect agreement of the results of the model.

 OFC2 kNN Model Results